fatGNU/input-fields/README.md

                 Note: the 'Date()' call here IS PURELY FOR ILLUSTRATION ONLY.
 Use common sense! required - is used to make sure that the datefield is required!
 ```

+#### the PassportField and PhoneNumberField fields
+Note that the regular expressions in use are written to suit the needs of a Kenyan environment.
+Edit the respective regular expressions as they apply in your subclass/`Component`'s constructor
+to suit your needs.

 ## Errors that are thrown
  `ReferenceError` {when the name property is absent on calling this component}.
 This is
  because the name is used to identify the field and its value during the execution of